-- This equipment is for indoor use only (in a dry and dust-free environment). - Do not expose the equipment to sudden extremes in temperature, direct sunlight or other heat sources. - You should attach the tower feet when using the computer in tower mode, in order to ensure that the ventilation slots are not obstructed - Stand equipment on a hard level surface, allowing enough space for air to circulate when in use. - Locate the equipment in such a way that it does not present a hazard or interfere with other equipment. - Do not stand equipment weighing more than 16kg (35lbs) on top of this equipment.
-It is recommended that heavier monitors are placed directly on the work surface. - Ensure that any wires and cables are routed sensibly so that they cannot be snagged or tripped over Don't tug or twist any wires or cables, or use them to hang or lift any of the units. - The equipment should only be operated with the covers secured. - Keep the machine at a room temperature of +5°C to +35°C (+41° to +95° Fahrenheit) and a relative humidity of 10% to 80% (non-condensing). - Keep the plastic bags used in the packaging away from children and animals. - Keep the original packaging in case you need to transport the computer. - The computer is designed for desktop use only.
+- This equipment is for indoor use only (in a dry and dust-free environment). - Do not expose the equipment to sudden extremes in temperature, direct sunlight or other heat sources. - You should position the computer so as to ensure that the ventilation slots are not obstructed. - Stand equipment on a hard level surface, allowing enough space for air to circulate when in use. - Locate the equipment in such a way that it does not present a hazard or interfere with other equipment. - Do not stand equipment weighing more than 16kg (35lbs) on top of this equipment.
+It is recommended that heavier monitors are placed directly on the work surface. - Ensure that any wires and cables are routed sensibly so that they cannot be snagged or tripped over.
+Don't tug or twist any wires or cables, or use them to hang or lift any of the units. - The equipment should only be operated with the covers secured. - Keep the machine at a room temperature of +5°C to +35°C (+41° to +95° Fahrenheit) and a relative humidity of 10% to 80% (non-condensing). - Keep the plastic bags used in the packaging away from children and animals. - Keep the original packaging in case you need to transport the computer. - The computer is designed for desktop use only.